wwmm/easyeffects/README.md

 ## CI artifacts

 Flatpak bundles and Arch packages for testing and development purposes are built for PRs and pushes to master.
 See the [installation instructions](https://github.com/wwmm/easyeffects/wiki/Package-Repositories#ci-artifacts).

 ## License

-EasyEffects is licensed under GNU General Public License version 3 or later.
+Easy Effects is licensed under GNU General Public License version 3 or later.
 See the [LICENSE file](https://github.com/wwmm/easyeffects/blob/master/LICENSE).